hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 A `service_principal` block supports the following:

 * `client_id` - The Client ID of the Service Principal used by this Managed Kubernetes Cluster.

+* `client_secret` - The Client Secret of the Service Principal used by this Managed Kubernetes Cluster.

 ---